oVirt/ovirt-site/source/sla/network-qos.html.md

 He will then define the user-group "students" as user of profile "Silver" and user-group "teachers" as user of profile "Gold".
 In this case the teachers will enjoy better quality of service then the students.
 When a teacher will add/edit a virtual NIC he could select profile "Gold" for that NIC - the VNIC will be connected to network "blue" with high QoS and no port mirroring.

-The Network Profile could be edited by the network administrator at any time.
+The VNIC Profile could be edited by the network administrator at any time.
 The changes will seep down to all VNICs using the profile.
 In case VNIC using the edited profile are connected to running VMs the chnage will not take effect automatically.
 Instead, the user will be presented with a "non synchronized" icon on the specific VNIC and could manually synchronize it.
 Manual synchronization will only be possible in cases which can be handled while the VNIC is connected (such as rewire network or redefine QoS values).
 If changes in the profile require unplugging the VNIC the manual synchronization will be blocked and the user will be advised to unplug the vnic and try again.

-When a Template is created from a VM the Network Profile will be kept along with the VNIC.
-When a VM is created from template the Network Profiles will be taken from the template's VNICs.
+When a Template is created from a VM the VNIC Profile will be kept along with the VNIC.
+When a VM is created from template the VNIC Profiles will be taken from the template's VNICs.

-Network Profiles could not be deleted from the engine as long as one or more VM/Templates are using those profiles.
+VNIC Profiles could not be deleted from the engine as long as one or more VM/Templates are using those profiles.

-The Network Profiles will be exported and imported together with the VNIC.
+The VNIC Profiles will be exported and imported together with the VNIC.
 If the user will import a VM which is using a profile not exist in the system, he will be notified and the VNIC will be connected to a default minimal profile defined in the system.

 In 3.2 or lower clusters versions not all of the profile properties are supported. in those clusters only Profile name, Network and Port mirroring will be enabled.

 #### Benefit to oVirt

 We would like to expose to the user the ability to configure the Network Quality of Service (QoS) properties of each virtual NIC.
 The Network QoS feature will add this ability to the engine.
-The Network profile will improve the usability of the network configuration on the VM.
-On the user side - Network profiles will allow the user to configure a VNIC in relative ease.
-On the network administrator side - Network Profiles will help the administrator to keep control of all the VNICs connected to the network in a simpler way.
+The VNIC profile will improve the usability of the network configuration on the VM.
+On the user side - VNIC profiles will allow the user to configure a VNIC in relative ease.
+On the network administrator side - VNIC Profiles will help the administrator to keep control of all the VNICs connected to the network in a simpler way.
 The combination of the two will allow the network admin to define, control and dispense different service levels to different users or groups (which may have different priorities).

 ## Design and Implementation